Benefits of Regional Music Conferences

-John Harris is a music industry consultant with over 30 years of experience and the founder and director of the Millennium Music Conference (MMC), a showcase event in Harrisburg, PA in its 21st year that has become one of the premier music events on the East Coast.
+John Harris is a music industry consultant with over 30 years of experience and the founder and director of the Millennium Music Conference (MMC), a showcase event in Harrisburg, PA that occurs in February every year and has become one of the premier music conferences on the East Coast.
 John got his start in music as a promoter and booking agent, running the Metron, a 1,000-capacity music club in Harrisburg for nearly two decades.
 He started the MMC in 1997, and since then, it has educated and showcased thousands of independent acts and artists.
 John has turned the conference as an opportunity for music industry professionals to attend as panelists, speakers, mentors, exhibitors and talent scouts to network, do business and share their experience with musicians, registrants and attendees.
-This year’s conference will feature over 300 original showcasing acts and artists and will take place February 23-25th at the Best Western Premier, the Central Hotel & Conference Center in Harrisburg, PA and at 30 local live music venues.
-John also runs John Harris Group, a consultancy that offers event planning, management, production, marketing and promotional services to musicians and others in the entertainment industry.
+For more information about the MMC please check out their website at https://musicconference.net/ John also runs John Harris Group, a consultancy that offers event planning, management, production, marketing and promotional services to musicians and others in the entertainment industry.

 John talked to me about why he started the Millennium Music Conference and how it and other conferences can help artists looking to expand their music careers.
 He also shared some tips for artists looking to reach new fans so they can break into new markets and find success in the industry.